 Spondylolisthesis can also cause stenosis and the degenerative form of the condition can cause spinal canal narrowing gradually or abruptly.

-Learn more about a herniated disc causing spinal stenosis.
+Learn more about a herniated disc causing stenosis.

 Severe cases of stenosis can create potential medical emergencies, such as cauda equina syndrome or nerve compression leading to systemic failure of an autonomic process.
 These circumstances can produce dire results and must be handled by a qualified medical professional immediately.